lucasVirolli/CPF-validate/README.md

 If the digit number is greater than 9, we consider 0.
 </br>
 </br>
-Now that we have the first digit, the second digit is the same thing, but the multiplyer start with the number 11 as below:
+Now that we have the first digit, the second digit is the same thing, but the multiplier start with the number 11 as below:
 <table>
 <tr>
   <td>CPF</td>
-  <td>MULTIPLYER</td>
+  <td>MULTIPLIER</td>
   <td>RESULT</td>
 </tr>
 <tr>